csound/csound/wasm/README.md

 nix-build ./src/csound-tests.nix
 ```

-The test derivation uses the same `x86_64-linux` default on Darwin; pass
+The test derivation also defaults to the local Nix system.
+Pass
-`--argstr system aarch64-darwin` or `--argstr system x86_64-darwin` to run it
+`--argstr system x86_64-linux` to select a configured Linux builder explicitly.
-locally instead.
-Elsewhere it uses the native Nix system.
-It uses Wasmtime from
-the pinned Nixpkgs, disables audio with `-nd`, and runs the cases listed in
+It uses Wasmtime from the pinned Nixpkgs, disables audio with `-nd`, and runs the
-`tests/commandline/test.py`.
-The OSC socket case still executes, but its nonzero
+cases listed in `tests/commandline/test.py`.
+The OSC socket case still executes,
-result is expected because this WASI Preview-1 build has no socket creation or
+but its nonzero result is expected because this WASI Preview-1 build has no
-UDP send support.
+socket creation or UDP send support.

 For releases, publish a new `@csound/wasm-bin` version before updating and
 publishing `@csound/browser`; older binary packages do not contain the renamed